MuhtasimTanmoy/notebook/devops /nginx.md

 ### Mixed content error

-We once got mixed content error after upgrading to ssl.
-In order to fix the issue, we simply had to add some headers to location block.
+We once got mixed content errors after upgrading to SSL.
+To fix the issue, we simply had to add some headers to the location block.

 ```bash
 location / {